OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Binary file ./13/135416dd5f251f9251e0f07206277586b7eac6f6 matches
 ```

 You'll see there was a match on a binary file with an obfuscated name.
-This is your net.bither.plist file.
+This is your `net.bither.plist` file.
 Go ahead and rename the file giving it a plist extension so Xcode can easily open it up for you.

 <img src="Images/Chapters/0x06d/bither_demo_plist.png" alt="iMazing" width="550">

 Again, remove the `pin_code` attribute from the plist and save your changes.
-Rename the file back to the original name (i.e., without the plist extension) and perform your backup restore from iTunes.
+Rename the file back to the original name (i.e., without the plist extension) and perform your backup restore.
 When the restore is complete you'll see that Bither no longer prompts you for the PIN code when launched.

 ### Testing Auto-Generated Screenshots for Sensitive Information (MSTG-STORAGE-9)